EnHackathon/staging/writing_blog_posts.md

    Make any edits you want to your post, and commit and push them.

-5. During the EnHackathon, new posts from the staging area of the blog will be released to the main blog regularly.
+5. During EnHackathon, new posts from the staging area of the blog will be released to the main blog regularly.